-A student has the right to cancel the Agreement and receive a full refund of all monies paid if notice of cancellation is made through attendance at the first class session, or by midnight of the seventh day after enrollment, whichever is later.
+A student has the right to cancel the Agreement and receive a full refund of all monies paid if notice of cancellation is made through attendance at the first class session, or before the first lesson and materials are received for distance education classes, or by midnight of the seventh day after enrollment, whichever is later.
 Applicants who have signed the Agreement but have not yet visited the school may also cancel within three business days following either the school's regularly scheduled orientation procedures or a tour of the school's facilities and inspection of equipment, where training and services are provided.

 Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address of the campus shown on the catalog.
 The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and states that the student no longer wishes to be bound by the Agreement.
 A notice of cancellation may be given by mail or hand delivery.
 The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed, with postage prepaid.
+Should students attending distance education through Everest receive the first lesson and materials before the school receives an effective cancellation notice, the school will make a refund within 45 days.